 NOTE: In prosecution under this subsection, it shall not be necessary for the State to prove that the accused did use or was under the influence of any specific drug, but it shall be sufficient for a conviction under this subsection for the State to prove that the accused did use or was under the influence of some controlled dangerous substance, counterfeit controlled dangerous substance, or controlled substance analog, by proving that the accused did manifest physical and physiological symptoms or reactions caused by the use of any controlled dangerous substance or controlled substance analog.

 c.
 Any person who knowingly obtains or possesses a controlled dangerous substance or controlled substance analog in violation of subsection a. of this section and who fails to voluntarily deliver the substance to the nearest law enforcement officer is guilty of a disorderly persons offense.
 Nothing in this subsection shall be construed to preclude a prosecution or conviction for any other offense defined in this title or any other statute

 Penalties for Possession of Heroin in New Jersey

 Possession of Heroin as a Third Degree Crime: term of incarceration ranging from 3 to 5 years in New Jersey State Prison and a fine of up to $35,000

 Possession of Heroin as a Disorderly Persons Offense: maximum sentence of 6 months to be served in the county jail and a fine of up to $1,000

 Contact Asbury Park NJ Heroin Possession Lawyers for Assistance

-For additional information as to how these Monmouth County possession of heroin defense attorneys can assist you or someone you love in combating the State’s case and delivering the best chance of success, contact the West Long Branch, New Jersey office of Chamlin, Rosen, Uliano & Witherington at 732-440-3950 or toll free at 888-328-9131.
+For additional information as to how this Monmouth County possession of heroin defense attorneys can assist you or someone you love in combating the State’s case and delivering the best chance of success, contact the West Long Branch, New Jersey office of Chamlin, Uliano & Walsh at 732-440-3950 or 888-328-9131.